cision-ux/coding-style-guide/README.md

 File structure can be largely dependent on the type of project and framework you are using.
 However, in general all Javascript files should be placed in a `js` folder, all CSS in a `css` folder within the `stylesheets`, and all images in an `img` folder.
 LESS files should be place in a `less` folder within the `stylesheets` folder, like so `stylesheets/less/`.

+## Code Editors
+Configure your editor to "show invisibles".
+This will allow you to eliminate end of line whitespace, eliminate unintended blank line whitespace, and avoid polluting commits.

 ## CSS

 Before reading this, you should have a good understanding of CSS specificity, and the [LESS](http://lesscss.org/) syntax.
+As a rule of thumb, don't nest further than 3 levels deep.
+If you find yourself going further, think about reorganizing your rules (either the specificity needed, or the layout of the nesting).

 - Use two-space, soft-indentation (`  `).
 - Use LESS on everything you can.